hello-nrfcloud/backend/features/HistoricalRequest.feature.md

 Then wait for `5` seconds

-Then the historical response should match to this JSON
+Then the historical response should equal to this JSON

 ```json
 {